SofianeB/B2SAFE-B2STAGE-Training/06-B2SAFE-handson.md

 You can also use the *iquest* command to fetch information and files from the iCAT metadata catalogue.

 **Exercise** Replicate the data from bobZone in a different collection in aliceZone, inspect the PID entries and write a script to communicate the whole linked list of PIDs to your irods user, e.g. as a text file.

+For more exercises please refer to the [ExampleTrainings](https://github.com/EUDAT-Training/B2SAFE-B2STAGE-Training/tree/master/ExampleTrainings).

 []()|[]()|[]()
  +----|----|----